Mizzou-CBMI/COSMOS2/docs/source/workflows/initializing.rst

 Initializing
 ===============

-Cosmos is initialized using the :class:`cosmos.Cosmos` object, which is subsequently used to starts instances of :class:`Workflow` which contain the entire structure of a workflow.
+Cosmos is initialized using the :class:`cosmos.Cosmos` object, which is subsequently used to start instances of :class:`Workflow` which contain the entire structure of a workflow.

 .. code-block:: python